 4.0 Discussion

 This study evaluated the proximate and phytochemical composition of Eupatorium odoratum as well as the antioxidant properties, in order to elucidate its nutritional profile, bioactive constituents, and potential health and therapeutic benefits.
 The proximate analysis demonstrated that crude protein accounted for 18.1% of the sample.
 Protein is fundamental to tissue repair, enzyme synthesis, muscle development, and immune function, as it supplies essential amino acids required for numerous physiological processes (Kelly & Pearce, 2020).The moisture content was 13.233%, a level that is particularly relevant to shelf life and vulnerability to microbial spoilage.
 Reduced moisture content is associated with limited microbial growth and improved storage stability (Chen et al., 2018).
 Ash content, an indicator of total mineral composition and an important contributor to bone health, fluid regulation, and enzymatic activity (Momoh et al., 2024), was recorded at 5.027%.
 Crude fat constituted 23.738% of the sample, indicating a relatively high lipid content.
-Dietary fats are essential for energy provision, maintenance of cell membrane integrity, and absorption of fat-soluble vitamins (Stevens, 2021)).
-Crude fibre content was 3.835%, underscoring its role in promoting digestive health and reducing the risk of constipation and certain chronic diseases (Oyegoke et al., 2024).
+Dietary fats are essential for energy provision, maintenance of cell membrane integrity, and absorption of fat-soluble vitamins (Stevens, 2021).
+Crude fiber content was 3.835%, underscoring its role in promoting digestive health and reducing the risk of constipation and certain chronic diseases (Oyegoke et al., 2024).
 Carbohydrates represented the largest proportion at 36.067%, highlighting their role as the primary energy source for metabolic processes, particularly brain and muscle activity (Arshad et al., 2025).
 Phytochemical screening revealed the presence of several bioactive compounds with established health-promoting properties.
 Phytochemicals are naturally occurring plant metabolites known for their diverse biological activities.
 Hesperidin was present at the highest concentration (17.07985 ppm) and is recognized for its antioxidant, anti-inflammatory, and antiviral effects (Zhang et al., 2024).
 Other notable compounds included gallocatechin (12.66056 ppm) and epicatechin (14.97124 ppm), both flavonoids associated with the reduction of oxidative damage and enhancement of cardiovascular health (Yang et al., 2001).
 Naringin (12.58438 ppm), a flavanone glycoside, has been reported to exhibit anti-carcinogenic and neuroprotective properties (Cirmi et al., 2016).
 The appreciable levels of these phytochemicals suggest significant therapeutic potential, particularly in the management of oxidative stress and its associated disorders.

 Antioxidants function by scavenging and neutralizing free radicals (Salkadi, 2020).
 Free radicals are unstable molecules generated as a result of environmental exposure and physiological stress (Chaudhary et al., 2023).
 When inadequately neutralized, they induce oxidative stress, leading to cellular damage and disruption of normal physiological functions (Pizzino et al., 2017).
 Oxidative stress has been linked to the pathogenesis of numerous conditions, including cancer, arthritis, stroke, respiratory disorders, immune deficiencies, and other inflammatory or ischemic diseases, primarily through antioxidant enzyme inactivation and damage to essential cellular components (Jomova et al., 2023).
 Consequently, diets rich in antioxidants have been shown to lower the risk of chronic diseases such as cardiovascular disorders and certain cancers by mitigating oxidative damage (Ayoka et al., 2022).
 Eupatorium odoratum, has a long history of use in traditional medicine, and recent investigations have confirmed its notable antioxidant potential (Tiamiyu & Okunlade, 2020).